letsalgo/my/README.md

 These are the links which are fully qualified domains which are outside of your domain.
 - This is a link which doesn't need any formatting https://google.com
-- This is a hyper link which has different text than its actual link [different text](https://google.com)
+- This is a hyper link which has different text than its actual link [Click here](https://google.com)
 - This is a hyper link which opens a new tab <a href="https://google.com" target="_blank">Opens in a new tab</a>
   - Github opens in the same page but once you see in our website it takes to a new tab